 Finland is one of the five Nordic countries and the northernmost country in the EU.
 Finland is one of the most sparsely-populated countries in the EU and is bordered by Sweden to the west, Norway to the north and Russia to the east.

-Finland’s main export partners are Germany, Sweden and Russia, while its main import partners are Sweden, Germany and Russia.
+Finland’s main export partners are Germany, Sweden and the US, while its main import partners are Germany, Sweden and Russia.

 338 440 km2

 1.1 % (2015)

 Euro.
 Member of the eurozone since 1 January 1999

 Yes, Schengen Area member since 25 March 2001.

 Finland has held the revolving presidency of the Council of the EU twice, in 1999 and 2006.
 The next time will be in 2019.

 In the Council of the EU, national ministers meet regularly to adopt EU laws and coordinate policies.
 Council meetings are regularly attended by representatives from the Finnish government, depending on the policy area being addressed.

 The Council of the EU doesn't have a permanent, single-person president (like e.g. the Commission or Parliament).
 Instead, its work is led by the country holding the Council presidency, which rotates every 6 months.

 During these 6 months, ministers from that country's government chair and help determine the agenda of Council meetings in each policy area, and facilitate dialogue with the other EU institutions.